ptcrealitylab/vuforia-spatial-robotic-addon/interfaces/MIR100/kineticAR.md

 * Drop zip file or separate files (dat, xml and jpg) to the drop zone.
 The [OFF] button should turn to [ON]
 * Click on 'Add Frame'.
 Give this frame the following name: 'kineticAR'

-At this point, if you go to your file system and navigate to the realityobjects folder, you should see that a folder has been created for your object and your tool.
+At this point, if you go to your file system and navigate to the spatialToolbox folder, you should see that a folder has been created for your object and your tool.

 ```
-Documents/realityobjects/yourObjectName/kineticAR
+Documents/spatialToolbox/yourObjectName/kineticAR
 ```

 In this frame folder you will host the code that will generate the KineticAR tool once you detect your robot.